Your Proactive Guide: The Ultimate Skincare Routine to Avoid “Ozempic Face”

 Want to understand the science behind the changes?
 Start with our main guide: What Is “Ozempic Face”? →

-Why the Timing of Intervention Matters So Much
+Why the Timing of Intervention Matters

 Your face is supported by a layered system — discrete fat compartments, collagen and elastin networks, and underlying bone and muscle.
 When weight loss is rapid, those fat compartments deflate faster than the overlying skin can adapt.
 The result is hollowing, laxity, and fine lines that seem to appear all at once.
 The biological process isn’t reversible through topical care after the fact — but the degree of visible change can be significantly influenced by what you do before and during the loss.

 Skin remodeling is slow.
 Collagen synthesis in response to a retinoid takes three to six months before it’s measurable.
 Peptides need consistent daily use over weeks before fibroblast signaling shifts.
 This is exactly why waiting until you’ve already lost significant weight puts you behind.
 If your skincare protocol starts the same week as your prescription, you’re giving your skin every available advantage.
-If it starts after the hollowing is already visible, you’re playing catch-up — and starting late shifts you toward restoration rather than prevention — both are valid, but prevention is simpler.
+If it starts after the hollowing is already visible, you’re playing catch-up — and starting late shifts you toward restoration rather than prevention.
+Both are valid, but prevention is simpler.

 The Single Biggest Lever: Rate of Weight Loss